realh/ProtobufKMM/README.md

 counterparts.
 Where entity names have a suffix of `GrpcClient` above, the Android implementations have a suffix of `GrpcAndroidClient`.

+The class constructor takes a parameter
+`private val stub: ServiceNameCoroutineStub`, which is an instance of a class defined in the output from the upstream grpc-kotlin code generator.
+You are responsible for instantiating the stub.

-### protoc-gen-kmm-grpc-ios (TODO)
+### protoc-gen-kmm-grpc-ios-main

-Will generate classes in the `iosMain` part of the shared module, implementing the above interface.
-They will use Swift delegates and callbacks to interface between Kotlin and grpc-swift.
+Generates files in the `iosMain` part of the shared module:

+* `ServiceNameGrpcIosClient.kt`: Kotlin native/iOS class(es) implementing
+`ServiceNameGrpcClient`.
+It uses `GrpcIosClientHelper` to bridge between Kotlin's coroutines and flows and a callback-based API implemented by `ServiceNameGrpcIosDelegate`.

+* `ServiceNameGrpcIosDelegate.kt`: Kotlin interface(s) for callback-based
+versions of each service's API. `ServiceNameGrpcIosClient` delegates to an instance of `ServiceNameGrpcIosDelegate`.
+The latter is implemented in Swift and uses grpc-swift.

+* `GrpcIosClientHelper.kt`: An object which can be used for all and any Grpc services.
+It contains a generic interface and methods to bridge between `ServiceNameGrpcIosClient` and `ServiceNameGrpcIosDelegate` for each type of rpc call (unary, client-streaming, server-streaming, bidirectional-streaming).

 ### protoc-gen-kmm-grpc-swift (TODO)